Ready for publication

 ‘No, no. Sore and tired, that’s all.’

-She pushed a waterskin strapped across her chest out of the way and squatted by my side.
+She pushed a canteen strapped across her chest out of the way and squatted by my side.
 Her old leather boots groaned.
 She placed my bad hand on my stomach and crumpled the leaf.
 It smelled green.
-The slimy wad, pinched in her skinny fingers, hovered an inch above my wound.
+The wad, pinched in her skinny fingers, hovered an inch above my wound.

 ‘There’s positively no need for it.’
 She gestured for me to lie back down.